Phase distortion-free paramagnetic NMR spectra: Introduction

 \subsection{The phase covariance method}

 In a brilliant paper that appeared in 2010 \cite{fukazawa2010phase}, Fukazawa and Takegoshi ingeniously noted that the phase of the signal must be related to the phase of the last pulse in the pulse sequence, and that this information could be used to discriminate between the signal and the noise.
+The method was applied to denoise the spectra of a low-concentration mixture of l-alanine (3 wt\%) and glycine (1 wt\%) in KBr powder, as well as to discriminate between proper peaks and artifacts.
 One year later \cite{fukazawa2011post}, the same authors with Takeda also discussed an approach (from here on referred to as FTT) based on the acquisition of multiple spectra (with a complete phase cycle) and the application of descriptive statistics on each point of the spectrum to discriminate the signal and the noise.
+The method was applied on the same system.
 In a nutshell, the method works as follows: the complex spectrum is separated in magnitude and phase, and the standard deviation of the phase is evaluated.
 If a point in the spectrum contains signal, the values of phase will be distributed around a given value, and the spread of the distribution will be lower the higher the intensity of the signal.
 On the contrary, if a point in the spectrum contains noise, the values of the phase will be distributed homogeneously over the circle.
 This is exemplified in figure \ref{fig:fig2}.

 The application of the FTT method yields a ``denoised spectrum'' that reflects the degree of certainty (or uncertainty) of the phase in each particular point of the spectrum.
 This spectrum faithfully reflects the frequencies of the signals in the original spectra but yields slightly perturbed intensities.
-The original method was implemented for solid-state NMR.\\ I here argue that the idea of evaluating the statistics of the phase of the signals in the spectrum can be used to obtain a in-phase spectrum regardless of the offset of the signals from the carrier, as long as they can be excited to detection.
+The original method was implemented for a particular application in solid-state NMR, but it can be expected that it could be applicable in any broadband or wideline NMR application.\\ It is here argued that the idea of evaluating the statistics of the phase of the signals in the spectrum can be used to obtain a in-phase spectrum regardless of the offset of the signals from the carrier, as long as they can be excited to detection.